xp-dojo/consumer-driven-contracts/README.md

 | `discovery-service`      | Discovery services       |

-The interactions between the components are shown below.
+The components and their interactions are shown below.

 ![](architecture.png)